ggeerraarrdd/cs50/README.md

 These projects are shared in the spirit of self-learning, and hope they become valuable resources in your own educational journey.

-![The Bear, The Chicken, Hedgehog, The Hen, The Parrot and The Toucan: The Game](/docs/cs50_1.jpg) _(The Bear, The Chicken, Hedgehog, The Hen, The Parrot and The Toucan: The Game.
-More screenshots below.)_
+![The Bear, The Chicken, Hedgehog, The Hen, The Parrot and The Toucan: The Game](/docs/cs50_1.jpg) _(The Bear, The Chicken, Hedgehog, The Hen, The Parrot and The Toucan: The Game)_

 ## Target Users

 _CS50_ is intended for:

-* **CS50 course students** seeking examples of final projects.
+* **CS50 course students** seeking examples of final projects for inspiration.
 * **Self-guided learners** interested in seeing the evolution of projects from academic submissions to more refined applications.
 * **Potential employers or recruiters** reviewing portfolio work.

 ## Features

-* 📚 **Learning Resource**: Archive of final projects from multiple CS50 course variants (CS50x, CS50P, CS50SQL)
+* 📚 **Learning Resource** - Archive of final projects from multiple CS50 course variants (CS50x, CS50P, CS50SQL)

 ## Project Structure